 My International Comedy Career

-I approached and announced myself.
-The host guy turned out to be very friendly, entirely accommodating and brazenly enthusiastic, accepting my boasts that I was awesome in an amazing show of blind good faith.
+The guy turned out to be entirely accommodating and brazenly enthusiastic.
+He accepted my boasts in an amazing show of blind good faith.
 He even said I could go on next if I wanted!
-I agreed to his terms and thus, not many moments later, found myself being introduced over a crackling headset mic to the scattered crowd of drunken tourists who had been ‘enjoying’ the show so far.
+I agreed to his terms and thus, not many moments later, found myself being introduced over a crackling headset mic to the scattered crowd of tourists who had been ‘enjoying’ the show so far.

 ‘Give it up for … that guy over there!
 Your MC!
 Give it up for … him … ladies and gentlemen!
-What a great guy … he … is!’
+What a great guy … he is!’

-And that’s my international comedy career thus far!
+And that’s my international comedy career thus far.
 Can’t wait to find out what happens next!